phetsims/phet-info/checklists/postmortem-process.md

 - [ ]  **6.
 Action items**
 - Note important items in the postmortem GitHub issue, and create issues for any tasks the require action, such as updating documents, leftover TODOs, etc.
+  - Record the following AI Efficiency Metrics in the postmortem Github issue
+    - AI Models Used (ChatGPT / Opus / Other - specify)
+    - AI Tools Used (Claude Code CLI/Codex/Cursor/GitHub CLI/GitHub Copilot IDE plugin/Other - specify)
+    - AI Technique Used (Ask/Agent/Plan)
+    - Level of Difficult (Easy/Medium/Hard)
+    - Lines of Coded Added
 - Action Item Questions:
   - Suggest updates to project process at next retrospective?
   - Modifications to sim checklist?